unzueta/windows-docker-machine/README.md

 Spin up the headless Vagrant box with Windows Server 2016 and Docker CE installed.
 It will create the TLS certs and create a `windows` Docker machine for your `docker-machine` binary on your PC.
-Remeber tu run PowerShell as Administrator.
+Remeber to run PowerShell as Administrator.

 ```PowerShell as Administrator
 PS C:\ git clone https://github.com/StefanScherer/windows-docker-machine